 This guide details everything you need to know about renting a car in New Zealand!
-To how much it costs, what the road rules are and what type of car you should rent!
+From how much it costs, what the road rules are, and what type of car you should rent!

-New Zealand is best explored by road-tripping, so it is a good idea to rent a car if you are visiting from overseas.
-Doing so enables you to travel around at your leisure and go to places you otherwise would not be able to get to.
+New Zealand is best explored by road-tripping, so it is a good idea to rent a car if you are visiting here from overseas.
+As doing so enables you to travel around at your leisure and go to places you otherwise would not be able to get to.

 For this reason, we’ve put together this list of 12 things you must know before hiring a car in New Zealand.
 Hopefully, it will make the process much easier for you.

-1. Is it worth renting a car in New Zealand?
+1. Is it a good idea to rent a car in New Zealand?

-Overall, it is well worth renting a car here.
-It might be costly to do so, and you will have to be mindful of topping up petrol or electricity, depending on the type of vehicle you get.
-However, you will be able to go wherever you want, whenever you want, without being constrained by timetables or other people.
+YES, it is well worth renting a car in New Zealand.
+I understand that it can be costly to do so, but with a car, you will be able to go wherever you want, whenever you want, without being constrained by timetables or other people.
+Like you would if you relied on public transport or a guided tour here.

-If you rent a car, it is fair to say the world is your oyster.
+If you rent a car, it is fair to say New Zealand is your oyster.
 Well, at least the North or South Island is, depending on which one you are currently on.

 Both islands have several epic drives you can embark on that showcase the country’s incredible natural beauty and rich heritage.
 On the North Island, the coastal drive from Auckland to Paihia in Northland will have you in a constant state of goosebumps.
 FYI, the beaches in Northland are some of the best in the country.